Coronavirus social care and safety

 SCDS are continuing to monitor direct payments.
 Advice is still available from People Plus.
 If you have a problem with your current Direct Payments package, for example your PA may not be available, contact your Social Worker or Early Help Worker/Social Work Resource Officer.
 It may be possible to use your Direct Payments in a different way in the short term but you must contact your worker before making any changes to how you use your Direct Payments package.
 There is more detail about DPs and PAs below.

 Drove Road and Tudor House (BHCC children’s residential respite centres) remain open for overnight respite, but they are affected by the need to keep children distanced and the availability of staff.
-There may come a time when this provision has to cease due to staff shortages and families needing to self-isolate, but the team will keep these services open as far as possible.
-If the centres do close the local authority will try to offer other options for short breaks like additional direct payments or support from outreach and social work staff.
+If the centres need to close temporarily due to staff shortages, the local authority will try to offer other options for short breaks like additional direct payments or support from outreach and social work staff.

 ISEND Social Care teams are working from home but offering as close to a normal service as possible.
 Social workers in ISEND Social Care are continuing to respond to parents and assessing their needs on an individual basis.
 They are mostly doing this over the phone.
 All children’s social care services have been told to identify the children most at risk at this time and concentrate on them.
 Other more routine work may need to wait, but the ISEND social care team say they have mostly been able to find ways to respond to the particular challenges and queries from families of disabled children that are arising during the coronavirus pandemic.